The secret to choosing project management software? Ensure it integrates with the tools your team already uses.

 Clubhouse is project management software for developers.
 It’s built to support the planning, build, and launch cycle for software.
 Users can create a “story” to describe any task, job, feature, or build, then define “milestones” and “epics” for goal-based progression.

-77% of reviewers were positive about Clubhouse’s integrations
+77% of reviewers are positive about Clubhouse’s integrations

 Clubhouse had a greater share of positive sentiment, and the same sentiment score than the category average